Sending Emails in PHP with PHPMailer — SitePoint

 $headers strings while sending emails using the

-mail() function because they require a lot of escaping – PHPMailer makes this a breeze.
+mail() function because they require a lot of escaping.
+PHPMailer makes this a breeze.
 Developers also need to write dirty code (escaping characters, encoding and formatting) to send attachments and HTML based emails when using the

-mail() function whereas PHPMailer makes this painless.
+mail() function, whereas PHPMailer makes this painless.

 Also, the

-mail() function requires a local mail server to send out emails.
+mail() function requires a local mail server to send out emails, which is not always trivial to set up.
 PHPMailer can use a non-local mail server (SMTP) if you have authentication.

 Further advantages include:

-- It can print various kinds of errors messages in more than 40 languages when it fails to send an email
+- It can print various kinds of error messages in more than 40 languages when it fails to send an email.

-- Integrated SMTP protocol support and authentication over SSL and TLS
+- It has integrated SMTP protocol support and authentication over SSL and TLS.

-- Can send alternative plaintext version of email for non-HTML email clients
+- It can send an alternative plain-text version of email for non-HTML email clients.

-- Very active developer community which keeps it secure and up to date
+- It has a very active developer community that keeps it secure and up to date.

-PHPMailer is also used by popular PHP content management systems like WordPress, Drupal, Joomla etc.
+PHPMailer is also used by popular PHP content management systems like WordPress, Drupal, and Joomla.

 Installing PHPMailer